nucleos/NucleosUserBundle/UPGRADE-2.0.md

 The `LoggedinAction` action and `nucleos_user_security_loggedin` route no longer exist.
 You have to define a default loggedin route.

+## Use symfony components where possible

+The following classes were removed in favor of symfony components:

+- `Nucleos\UserBundle\Util\PasswordUpdaterInterface`

 ## Deprecations

 All the deprecated code introduced on 1.x is removed on 2.0.